pulumi/docs/content/blog/announcing-enum-support/index.md

 **AWS**: The AWS provider enums are manually identified and maintained as part of the [provider schema](https://github.com/pulumi/pulumi-aws/blob/master/provider/resources.go#L2392-L3375).
 We've already added many that you might find useful, such as Lambda Runtimes, EC2 Instance Types, and IAM Managed Policies, and will continue to add more in the coming months.

 Take the new providers for a spin and let us know what you think in the [Community Slack](https://slack.pulumi.com/)!
 If there are properties that you would like to see represented as enums, let us know.
-Or even better, submit a PR to add them to the schema!
+Or even better, submit a PR like [this one](https://github.com/pulumi/pulumi-kubernetes/pull/1408) to add them to the schema!